TheTestingMuse/thetestingmuse.github.io/_posts/2021-03-03-models-models-everywhere.md

   - Critical Thinking
 ---

 In software, and in testing and quality specifically, we have a fondness of using "models" to help our understanding of things.
-We model user behaviour, we model though patterns, we model our systems, we model all the things!
+We model user behaviour, we model thought patterns, we model our systems, we model all the things!

 <img src="/images/posts/GiefMehAllT3hModels.jpg" alt="Internet meme saying Gief Meh All The Models" style="float:right; margin-left: 10px; width:30%;" />